joshmatni/CS219PA2/README.md

 ## Makefile
 The provided Makefile has the following targets:
-- `all`: Compiles the source code into the `operating` executable.
+- `make`: Compiles the source code into the `operating` executable.
 - `clean`: Removes object files and the executable for a clean build.

-## Conclusion
-This project demonstrates the implementation of basic bitwise and arithmetic operations and the manipulation of flags that are commonly used in assembly language and low-level programming.